Separate Quantum projects

 </project>

-Now that we have divided up the project, the structure of the Parent project is really dependent on your needs.
-You could have many utility or reusable classes, or you may not have any if you just wish to easily version Maven using this method.
+Now that the project is divided, the structure of the Parent project is really dependent on your needs.
+You could have many utility or reusable classes, or you may not have any if you just wish to version Maven using this method.

-The Child project will look just like any other standard Quantum Framework.
+The Child project will look like like any other standard Quantum Framework.

 To utilize the Parent project in the Child, you must compile and install the project into your local Maven repository.
-To do this, you simply perform a Maven install on the project, or from the command line mvn install.
+To do this, you perform a Maven install on the project, or from the command line mvn install

-If running from CI, you would want to run the Parent first and then the child, in a cascading fashion, so that you perform a fresh install of the Parent before the Child is executed.
+If running from CI, run the Parent first and then the child, in a cascading fashion, so that you perform a fresh install of the Parent before the Child is executed.
 This ensures that any changes are picked up at runtime.

 Lastly, you may opt to update the Parent artifact version between updates.
-In this case, you would then be required to update every child project with the new version number to pick up the changes.
+In this case, you need to update every child project with the new version number to pick up the changes.
 This may be desired in many cases.
 However, for easier management, you could also leave the version number the same between updates if the updates are small and non-consequential to test cases that may already be written in the Child projects.

 For an example of each project, see: